ayshikakap31/Hackerrank-Python-Solutions/README.md

 # Hackerrank-Python-Solutions
-This repository contains solutions for Hackerrank Python preparation.
+This repository contains solutions for Hackerrank Python challenges.